 According to the U.S. Office on Women’s Health, more than 90% of women suffer from symptoms of premenstrual syndrome, better known as PMS.
 This dreaded condition can make you feel bloated, moody, and all-around miserable.
-But, there’s good news about PMS: Your friendly and experienced OB/GYN at New England Women’s Healthcare in Woburn, Massachusetts, can help you feel like yourself during this frustrating before-your-period time.
+But, there’s good news about PMS: Your friendly and experienced OB/GYN at New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, can help you feel like yourself during this frustrating before-your-period time.
 Book your appointment online or by phone today.

 PMS, or premenstrual syndrome, is a syndrome in which you have intrusive physical and emotional symptoms in the days leading up to your period.
 Some of the most common symptoms of PMS include:

 PMS symptoms can vary from one day to the next, but it’s not uncommon to have multiple symptoms at once.

 Your OB/GYN at New England Women's Healthcare will diagnose PMS if your symptoms meet certain parameters, including;

 Your New England Women's Healthcare OB/GYN may ask you to keep a symptom diary for a few months, as this will help verify that you're dealing with PMS rather than another problem.

 Premenstrual dysphoric disorder is PMS in its most severe form.
 If you suffer from premenstrual dysphoric disorder, your PMS symptoms include extreme mood swings that can cause serious problems in your work, social, and familial relationships.

 With premenstrual dysphoric disorder, you have at least one of the following pronounced problems in addition to your other PMS symptoms: